Originally published January 11th, 2018 / Updated July 15th, 2019

-You will be taken up in the air by a very experienced pilot on either a 4 or 6 seater helicopter.
+You are taken up in the air by a very experienced pilot on either a 4 or 6 seater helicopter.
 They offer both a 60-minute and a 90-minute tour.
 Before leaving the staff will assign seats based on weight to obtain an even distribution and you’ll be given a safety lesson.

 After that is out of the way – it’s time to fly!

-What I liked about this tour was that there was not pre-recorded information during the flight.
-Everyone is given a two-way headset and you are able to converse with each other and the pilot.
+What I like about this tour is that there is not pre-recorded information during the flight.
+Everyone has a two-way headset and you are able to converse with each other and the pilot.

 Also, the pilot will play a very specific playlist that correlates to the area you are flying over.
-Jurassic Park theme song when flying over the waterfalls… Over the rainbow when you’re flying near Mt Waialeale etc etc. The music truly made the flight incredible!
+Jurassic Park theme song when flying over the waterfalls… Over the rainbow when you’re flying near Mt Waialeale etc. The music truly made the flight incredible!

 Day Five: Ziplining, Snorkeling, and Shopping